aetuul/blind-sqli-dumper/README.md

 # Automated Blind SQLi Data Dumper
 ## Overview
 This project is a Python-based tool designed to automate the process of data dumping via blind SQL injections using binary search to narrow down the count of requests.
+Originally created for CTF purposes.
 Some example payloads and requests can be found in /examples
 ## Features
 - Easy configuration through `payload.txt` and `request.req`